 Thanks to two generous Chicago actors, Karimah Westbrook and Craig Robinson, Mercy Home’s young men and women attended a special screening of Black Panther.

-Presidents’ Day at Mercy Home was filled with many different opportunities to learn, thanks to events organized by The Academy!
+Presidents’ Day at Mercy Home was filled with many different opportunities to learn, thanks to events organized by Education & Career Resources!

 Mercy Home’s Walsh Campus started a new tradition called Palate Passport, which introduces our girls to international foods, traditions, and cultures.